chan2git/elastic-detection-lab/README.md

 # Project and Repo Overview

-This repo is my personal recap and walkthrough of a introductory hands-on course by TCM Security on Detection Engineering.
+This repository is my personal recap and walkthrough of a introductory hands-on course by TCM Security on Detection  (Detection Engineering for Beginners).
 The course and project focuses on staging a local network environment consisting of three virtual machines (VM) which play the role of Attacker, Target Victim, and Zeek/Network Traffic Analyzer, and the implementation of Elastic Cloud (trial version) as the SIEM of choice, which will be utilized to create and test detection alerts for various scenarios.

-The current version of this repo highlights the local environment/VM/SIEM setup, installing agents to collect logs, and testing Elastic queries and alerts.
+The current version of this repository highlights the local environment/VM/SIEM setup, installing agents to collect logs, and testing Elastic queries and alerts.
 A future pending update will cover TOML, uploading detections to Github, and programtically pushing alerts to Elastic Cloud.

 While this recap/walkthrough will briefly touch upon setting up the lab environment and settings, the primary focus is on using Elastic Cloud as a SIEM and creating detection alerts.
 This repo aims to showcase a hands-on demonstration of successfully completing the course while highlighting a comprehensive understanding of its contents and the essential/fundamental principles of detection engineering.